Live From EuropeSaturday, July 4

 Honden gemarteld, betogers de straat op: zeldzaam protest zet China onder druk Openlijke protesten zijn zeldzaam in China.
 Toch gingen deze week in de miljoenenstad Chongqing honderden mensen de straat op.
 De aanleiding: een buurtgenoot die ervan wordt verdacht honden op gruwelijke wijze te hebben mishandeld.

-rtl nieuws · about 4 hours ago
+rtl nieuws · 20 days ago